asantos00/website/content/blog/e2e-tests-with-cypress.md

 ## Cypress

-Cypress is a e2e testing framework based on puppeteer, a node library to control Chromium based applications.
-There are many more in this same segment.
+Cypress is a e2e testing framework based on [puppeteer](https://github.com/GoogleChrome/puppeteer), a nodejs library to control Chromium based applications.

 I've chosen Cypress for this talk because of how easy it is to setup and run e2e tests.